According to NVIDIA, the standard operating temperature of a graphics processing unit (GPU) is 104°F to 194°F (40°C to 90°C).

 Or you can install an additional graphics card using NVIDIA SLI or AMD Crossfire, provided you have a compatible motherboard and a powerful enough power supply.

 A reasonably high-quality GPU that supports all your computing and gaming needs with properly functioning fans may still overheat.

 In addition, there could be some obstruction in the airflow inside the cabinet.

 How to fix it

 Check for any obstructions.
-There could be physical damage, or a loose hardware component may be causing the obstruction.
+There could be physical damage or a loose hardware component causing the obstruction.

 Often, the real problem is as simple as vents clogged by excessive dust.
 So, give your entire system a complete cleaning.

-Another fix would be to ensure that you have the correct form factor computer case to facilitate your graphics card.
+Another fix would be ensuring you have the correct form factor computer case to facilitate your graphics card.

 The smaller the computer case, the harder it becomes to keep components cool, especially for gaming and other strenuous computing activities.

 Your GPU may be too old to support the applications you are running now.
 The graphics card will be overloaded, and it will overheat.